Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Introduction

-In Appendix \ref{SEC: UpperSemiContLyapDim}, we establish upper semicontinuity of the uniform growth exponent for subadditive families and deduce from it the corresponding property in the case of uniform volume growth characteristics (in particular, the Lyapunov dimension) for cocycles in Hilbert spaces (see Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim}).
-Although the result is a folklore for some specialists, we give a discussion indicating that there are much more complicated proofs of its particular cases and even related misbeliefs in the literature.
+In Appendix \ref{SEC: UpperSemiContLyapDim}, we establish the upper semicontinuity of the uniform growth exponent for subadditive families and deduce from it the corresponding property in the case of uniform volume growth characteristics (in particular, the Lyapunov dimension) for cocycles in Hilbert spaces, see Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim}.
+Although the result is elementary and folklore for some specialists, we include a discussion indicating that there are much more complicated proofs of its particular cases and even related misbeliefs presented in the literature.

-In Appendix \ref{SEC: SymmetrizationOfOperators}, we discuss trace numbers for operators in Hilbert spaces and their computation via additive symmetrization.
-We give a simple answer to the problem of additive symmetrization in terms of the Friedrichs extensions (see Theorem \ref{TH: AdditiveSymmetrizationAndFriedrichsExtension}) and prove Theorem \ref{TH: ComputationSwedgeSpectralBound} which relates leading trace numbers of a self-adjoint operator (not necessarily with a compact resolvent) to its leading eigenvalues.
+In Appendix \ref{SEC: SymmetrizationOfOperators}, we discuss the trace numbers of operators in Hilbert spaces and their computation via additive symmetrization.
+We provide a simple answer to the problem of additive symmetrization in terms of the Friedrichs extensions in Theorem \ref{TH: AdditiveSymmetrizationAndFriedrichsExtension} and prove Theorem \ref{TH: ComputationSwedgeSpectralBound}, which relates the trace numbers of a general self-adjoint operator to its spectrum.